vikaskhokhariya/BIGDATA_PROJECTS/README.md

 # MCIT_PROJECTS

-This Repository Contains project of MCIT
+This Repository Contains projects of MCIT